Scattering for wave equations with sources close to the lightcone and prescribed radiation fields: Introduction

-For the forward problem \eqref{eq:match:F01:intro} and \eqref{eq:match:F0:intro} are automatically satisfied as a result of the formula \eqref{eq:Phi:21sec2intro}.
 However, for the scattering problem these are \emph{matching conditions} that relate the expansion in the wave zone, $\phi_{rad}$ in \eqref{eq:rad:intro}, to a non-trivial homogeneous solution in the interior, as given in \eqref{eq:phi:1:infty}.
-The condition \eqref{eq:match:F0:intro} says in particular that the radiation field $\mathcal{F}_0(q,\omega)$ does not decay in the interior as $q\to -\infty$, and we will see that as a result of the other matching conditions, even after subtracting the limit $N_0(\omega)$, $\mathcal{F}_0-N_0\chi_{q<0}$ cannot be prescribed arbitrarily; here $\chi_{q<0}=\chi_{q<0}(q)$ is a smooth cutoff function so that $\chi_{q<0}(s)=1$ when $s<-1$ and $\chi_{q<0}(s)=0$ for $s>0$.
-In this paper, \emph{we will identify which part of the radiation field can be prescribed freely and independently of the source}, and find a solution to \eqref{eq:sourcbegining} with the prescribed scattering data, that matches to an explicit homogeneous solution in the interior determined by the source.
+The condition \eqref{eq:match:F0:intro} says in particular that the radiation field $\mathcal{F}_0(q,\omega)$ does not decay in the interior as $q\to -\infty$, and we will see that as a result of the other matching conditions, even after subtracting the limit $N_0(\omega)$, $\mathcal{F}_0-N_0\chi_{q<0}$ cannot be prescribed arbitrarily.